kmpchk/PNG2DAE-GUI/README.md

 Graphical User Interface for console built version of PNG2DAE utility

 # Setup
-The project is standalone and does not require any libraries.
+The project is standalone and does not require any Qt libraries.
 ## Requirements
 - Qt 5.13.0 (source-based static assembly)
 ## Building